-|“Motorcyclist are frequently the victims of inattentive and negligent drivers…..and unfortunately the bikers injuries are commonly tragic…” Erik G. Abrahamson, Representing Bikers for Over 25 Years.|
+“Motorcyclists are frequently the victims of inattentive and negligent drivers…and unfortunately bikers’ injuries are commonly tragic…” Erik G. Abrahamson, Senior Partner

-- Florida vehicle laws pertaining to motorcyclists
+- Florida vehicle laws pertaining to motorcycles

 - Motorcycle accident reconstruction